-Relevant EPRs to this Compound Potential risks Initial risk level Key controls Residual risk level NV3, NV4, NV10 Nuisance noise generated by operation of the Compound Community concern/complaint Noise impact from morning pre-starts The Compound will likely operate outside EPR Prescribed working hours Med Noise modelling Noise modelling will be conducted for the Compound as per the CNVMP considering the following factors: Whether the use of multiple plant items simultaneously is proposed The existing level of ambient noise in the receiving environment.
-Whether or not night-works will occur at the location Duration of works, e.g., is it likely that a receptor will experience multiple days/ nights of exposure to noise from a site?
-Whether use of high impact plant / activities (piling, pipe jacking, hammering, auger, vibratory roller, other tunnelling equipment, generators, excavation, rattle gun, compaction etc.) are proposed at the site Is the separation distance between the works and the nearest receptors less than 200 metres Whether or not there is natural shielding between the works and nearest receptors The aim of the construction noise modelling is to determine whether predicted noise levels will exceed noise management levels for site scenarios and the expected level of exceedance.
+Relevant EPRs to this Compound Potential Risks Initial Risk Level Key Controls Residual Risk Level operation of the compound Noise modelling will be conducted for the Construction Compound as per the CNVMP considering the following factors: Community concern / complaint Noise impact from morning pre-starts The compound will likely operate outside standard hours Whether the use of multiple plant items simultaneously is proposed.
+The existing level of ambient noise in the receiving environment.
+Whether or not night-works will occur at the location.
+Duration of works; e.g. is it likely that a receptor will experience multiple days/ nights of exposure to noise from a site?
+Whether use of high impact plant / activities (piling, pipe jacking, hammering, auger, vibratory roller, other tunnelling equipment, generators, excavation, rattle gun, compaction etc.) are proposed at the site.
+Whether or not there is natural shielding between the works and nearest receptors.
+The aim of the construction noise modelling is to determine whether predicted noise levels will exceed Noise Management Levels for site scenarios and the expected level of exceedance.
 The noise model outputs shall be used to inform of any additional mitigations that should be implemented.
 Noise mitigations and controls are outlined in the CNVMP based on the findings of noise models.
-Noise monitoring Based on the results from the noise modelling, noise monitoring will be undertaken during works at select locations.
+Noise Monitoring Based on the results from the noise modelling, noise monitoring will be undertaken during works at select locations.
 These locations are to include the closest sensitive receptors that will be impacted by the works.
 Noise monitoring results shall be used to validate the model, inform actions, mitigations and controls as required and results will be provided to NELP for review as requested or required, on a regular basis.
-Throughout the duration of the project noise monitoring will be undertaken during the following instances: In response to community enquiries: noise monitoring may be undertaken in response to noise related complaints/enquiries to determine compliance with the construction noise limits as specified in Environment Protection Authority Victoria (EPA) Publication 1254, Noise Control Guidelines Ou Low
+Throughout the duration of the project noise monitoring will be undertaken during the following instances: In response to community enquiries: Noise monitoring may be undertaken in response to noise related complaints/enquiries to determine compliance with the construction noise limits as specified in Environment Protection Authority Victoria (EPA) Publication 1834: Civil construction, building and demolition guide.
+Out of hours works and checking against noise modelling set for the project: Wher performed to check against background noise levels or against desktop noise modelling predictions.
+Construction spot checks: Construction spot check will be undertaken sporadically, during